MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 The template implements a web service with a messaging endpoint.
 The service extracts the authentication header and request payload and forwards them to the adapter.

+The C# and JavaScript SDKs support streaming connections.
+While the echo bot does not use any of the streaming features, the adapter in the template is designed to support them.

 Each incoming request represents the start of a new turn.

 ### [C#](#tab/csharp)